 Fair enough.
 What about other types of products infused with copper though, such as bracelets and rings?
 After all, aren’t they promoted as a way to relieve arthritis pain?

 To answer this, according to Healthline, “A recent five-week scientific study observed participants who wore copper bracelets, magnetic wrist straps, or bracelets and wrist straps that were neither copper nor magnetized (placebos).
 The participants were not told which type they were given.”

 Among these products, they hold an average rating of 2.5 stars, with some of the most common compliments referencing reduced pain and a comfortable fit.
 However, as we outlined above, it’s all but certain that the benefits they’re receiving are related to the compression, not the copper.

 On top of this, many HighYa readers also complained of extraordinarily long shipping times, high S&H charges (we’ll talk more about this in a moment), and poor customer service (difficulty processing refunds, upsells during phone calls, etc.).

-Should You Purchase a Copperwear Product?
+The Bottom Line: Should You Purchase a Copper-Infused Product?

 Ultimately, the answer to this question depends solely on your expectations.
 Why?

-On the other hand, if you’ve used compression wear in the past with some level of success, but lead an active lifestyle and noticed that your sleeves tended to quickly accumulate unwanted odors, then the copper in copperwear products may help to prevent this.
+On the other hand, if you’ve used compression wear in the past with some level of success, but lead an active lifestyle and noticed that your sleeves tended to quickly accumulate unwanted odors, then the copper-infused products may help to prevent this.

-However, many copperwear products sold online often include very high, non-refundable shipping and handling charges—sometimes totaling more than the cost of the product itself.
+However, many of the copper-infused products sold online often include very high, non-refundable shipping and handling charges—sometimes totaling more than the cost of the product itself.

-- Easily return the product if you’re dissatisfied.
+- Easily return the product if you’re dissatisfied

-- Save a ton of money on S&H charges.
+- Save a ton of money on S&H charges

-- Prevent a frustrating call to customer service, along with numerous upsells.
+- Prevent a frustrating call to customer service, along with numerous upsells